 Not only is it an incredibly powerful converter in its own right, but this app supports more than 20 languages, including German, French, Italian and Spanish.
 The software is also fast and easy to get to grips with, letting you convert PDFs with just three clicks.

 You’re able to turn PDF documents into Excel, Word, Plain Text, Rich Text, JPG, GIF, PNG and more file formats within one platform.
 There’s also a handy batch conversion mode for dealing with multiple documents – up to 1,000 files – at the same time.
-You can buy the software for $29.95, although note that it only works with Windows.
+The software only works with Windows.

 The majority of PDF to Excel converters are fairly broad in terms of their features, and PDFelement is by no means different.
 It’s been designed predominantly for professional users who need a tool for editing, converting, creating and annotating PDF documents.